 I don’t generally advocate for homeopathy due to the lack of evidence that it actually works.
 There are two exceptions, however.
 Nelsons Teetha granules, which genuinely seems to give Ursula relief from teething pain, and arnica.

 My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has been generally positive and it’s a staple in our first aid kit.
 I took it every 2-4 hours for a week after giving birth and, along with postpartum herbs, it was extremely helpful for my physical recovery.

 Essentials #7: Bengkung belly wrap

-This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months on, I wish I had!
+This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months postpartum, I wish I had!